AudranBert/AzuriteStudio.io/GameDev.md

 Knights&Cards is a turn-based strategy game wich uses cards.
 It is a cartoon medieval style.

 The game is available on itch.io: [Knights&Cards](https://fox13440.itch.io/knights-cards).

+## Map generator

+This a python project which create maps with tiles with four edges.
+The generator can be personnalized because there are some parameters.

+The map which is generated can be exported to html file or text file.

+The project is available on github: [Map generator](https://github.com/AudranBert/Map).

 ## ClickFever